Klaim/stdcxx-privext/proposal/draft.md

 * Whenever the class developer adds, removes, or changes the private method signatures, all users of the class *must* recompile.
 Large C++ applications already have prohibitively long compilation times.
 Waiting for compilation wastes a lot of programmer time and reduces productivity.
-Indeed many techniques have been developed such as PIMPL which sacrifice runtime efficiency in the name of reducing compile times.
     Whole books such as \[[Lakos01](#Lakos01)\] have been written with large sections dedicated to techniques for reducing compile times.
     Compilation time in C++ is a big problem that needs to be addressed.
-    This proposal provides one way to greatly reducing compile times for many large projects.
+    This proposal is one major step in the reduction of programmer time wasted waiting for compilation during development.
     Of all of the issues given here, this one is the most dire.
 * All of the symbols used in private method signatures must be exposed to the clients of the class.
-This matters for shared libraries where we wish to minimize symbol dependencies for load time and avoiding name clashes.
-While some platform dependent techniques such as visibility control can be used to mitigate the symbol pollution, this requires extra work from the programmer which he would not need to do at all if the private method signature was safetly encapsulated within the project's internal source files.
+This matters for shared libraries where we wish to minimize symbol dependencies to optimize library load time and avoid symbol name clashes.
+While some platform dependent techniques such as visibility control can be used to mitigate the symbol pollution, this requires extra work from the programmer which he would not need to do at all if the private method signature was safely encapsulated within the project's internal source files.
-* File scope symbols (static keyword, anonymous namespaces) cannot be used in private method signatures, even if those private methods are only called within one translation unit.
+* File scope symbols (i.e static and anonymous namespaces) cannot be used in private method signatures, even if those private methods are only called within one translation unit.
 File scope symbols are another good technique for reducing the symbols exported by